ArisFrsy/next_js_fullstack/README.md

 # next_js_fullstack
-base project for full stack development using Next JS, Prisma , React JS
+base project for full stack development using Next JS and Prisma

 ## How to run